 Raisins are highly available everywhere.
 You need to be cautious while buying them, as there are many varieties with added sugar.

 The authentic raisins provide sweetness in a dish in a natural way.
-So the people with diabetes can quickly eat a dessert or cookies made with raisins instead of refined sugar.
+People with diabetes can quickly eat a dessert or cookies made with raisins instead of refined sugar.

 Most of the harmful effects of raisins arise from unwise eating.
 It means that only a significant amount of raisins have the potential to do those effects.